 Branding matters for apartment communities

-Multifamily is a commodity product, says Thompson, and branding matters when properties attempt to lure residents from one property to another.
+Multifamily is a commodity product, says Thompson, and branding matters when apartment communities attempt to lure residents from one property to another.
 Companies that have a defined brand will do better than those properties that do not.

 Among reasons for creating a brand for the company and C-suite is that it improves marketing efficiencies by having a single message and collateral package, Thompson said.
 Brands also improve recruitment of associates and employee retention, facilitate business development, and improve down cycle performance.